 Meili, however, was not the only victim of that night’s horrific events.
-So, too, were Raymond Santana, Kevin Richardson, Korey Wise, Yusef Salaam, and Antron McCray — the adolescents, ages 14, 15, and 16, who were wrongfully convicted of the brutal attack.
+So, too, were Raymond Santana, Kevin Richardson, Korey Wise, Yusef Salaam, and Antron McCray — the five adolescents, ages 14, 15, and 16, who were wrongfully convicted of the brutal attack.
 Their case got swept up in a contagious fear of “wilding” by young men in the US, who were looking for trouble.

 At the time The New York Post portrayed “wilding” as “packs of bloodthirsty teens from the tenements, bursting with boredom and rage, roam[ing] the streets getting kicks from an evening of ultra-violence.”
 Soon the term became part of the national discourse, with the newscaster Tom Brokaw describing “wilding” as “rampaging in wolf packs and attacking people just for the fun of it” on NBC Nightly News.
 Peter Jennings of ABC named it “terror,” plain and simple.